USS Harry S. Truman (CVN 75) returns to Norfolk, Va

 |0

-This work, USS Harry S. Truman (CVN 75) returns to Norfolk, Va [Image 2 of 2], by PO3 Dan Serianni, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Harry S. Truman (CVN 75) returns to Norfolk, Va [Image 13 of 13], by SN christine montgomery, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT